tiendu/tiendu.github.io/src/content/blog/2025-08-17-statistics-made-practical.md

 It does **not** directly tell us:

-- the probability that the null hypothesis is true;
-- the probability that the research claim is true;
+- whether the null hypothesis or research claim is true;
-- the probability that the result will replicate;
+- whether the result will replicate;
-- the size of the effect;
-- whether the effect matters;
+- how large or useful the effect is;
 - whether the study design was sound.

 ### The 0.05 threshold is not a truth machine